 See all problems of the 2002 Jeep Grand Cherokee.

-The vehicle was a 2000 Jeep Grand Cherokee.
 Both tail light assemblies stopped working and was cited by a police officer.
 Replacement was ~$500.
 Rear lift gate lock actuator is broken, so cannot open lift gate.
 Right rear door lock will not allow opening from inside.
 Shift sensor/solenoid has gone bad twice leading to problems with shifting from gears (revs really high before shifting).
 Rotors are constantly becoming warped and brakes have to be readjusted.
 Left blinker no longer works and to fix it, the dealership told me they have to replace this entire engine block for about $800.
 Power window lock no longer works.
 Other than that, car runs great :).
-This starter solenoid problem happened on Sunday, January 9, 2005.

 See all problems of the 2000 Jeep Grand Cherokee.